 Minor in Financial Decision-Making in a Social Context: History, Sociology, Behavioral Finance and Corporate Finance

 A minor gives you the opportunity of having a second specialization in your degree.
-The minor is a bundle of three to four electives that can be chosen separately but if chosen together rewards a minor
+The minor is a bundle of four courses that can be chosen separately but if chosen together rewards a minor.

 The purpose of the Minor is to combine knowledge and understanding of financial theory and practice with historical, philosophical and sociological approaches to financial institutions and financial markets.
 In particular, students will be able to: